Tax benefit not the lure for Dublin Simon philanthropists

 There will be no tax benefit for wealthy philanthropists who lease property for free to Dublin’s Simon community to help house people who are homeless.
 Photograph: Alan Betson

-There will be no tax benefit for wealthy philanthropists who lease property for free to Dublin’s Simon community to help house people who are homeless.
+There will be no tax benefit for wealthy philanthropists who lease property for free to Dublin’s Simon Community, under a new plan drawn up by the charity to help house people who are homeless.

 PwC tax partner Tim O’Rahilly said that, for investors, the scheme will be “neither good nor bad from a tax perspective”, suggesting the involvement of wealthy individuals and businesspeople in the scheme is a pure philanthropic play.

-“It’s hard to see any tax benefit if you’re not making a profit,” Mr O’Rahilly said, noting that, if this were a donation, which it is not, the taxation element would work differently.
+“It’s hard to see any tax benefit if you’re not making a profit,” Mr O’Rahilly said, noting that, if this were a donation, the taxation element would work differently.

 The tax implications clarify that investors taking part in the Simon initiative will be giving for the sake of giving rather than deriving any benefit.
 Mr O’Rahilly noted that they’re not even likely to be speculating on property prices because the 15-year horizon is too long a period.